AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_renderer_ios.md

 ## Prerequisites

+Before adjusting the audio volume, ensure that you have implemented the basic real-time communication functions in your project.
+For details, see [Start a Call](start_call_ios) or [Start Interactive Live Streaming](start_live_ios).

+## Implementation

+### Use custom audio renderer APIs

+1. Before calling `joinChannel`, call `enableExternalAudioSink` to enable and configure the external audio renderer.

+    ```swift
+    agoraKit.enableExternalAudioSink(8000, channels:2)
+    ```

+2. After joining the channel, call `pullPlaybackAudioFrame` to retrieve the audio data sent by a remote user.

+    ```swift
+    agoraKit.pullPlaybackAudioFrameRawData(data, lengthInByte:lengthInByte)
+    ```

+3. Use your own audio renderer to process the audio data, then play the rendered data.

+### Use raw audio data APIs

+#### Prerequisites

 Before implementing custom audio rendering, ensure that you have implemented the raw audio data function in your project.
 For details, see [Raw Audio Data](raw_audio_data_ios).
-## Implementation

 1. Get the audio data to play from `onRecordAudioFrame`, `onPlaybackAudioFrame`, `onMixedAudioFrame`, or `onPlaybackAudioFrameBeforeMixing`.
 2. Render and play the remote audio data on your own.